USCMediaImpact/mip-dashboard/details.md

 }
 ```
-or you can add this middleware by you self
+or you can add this middleware by yourself
 other useful middleware are
 ```php
     $this->middleware('routeInfo');
     $this->middleware('clientInfo');
 ```
-these middleware are all locationed at path app/Http/Middleware/
+These middleware are all locationed at path app/Http/Middleware/
-1. routeInfo are used for menu get current active menu
+1. routeInfo are used by the menu to get current active menu
-2. clientInfo are used get current user client info from $request
+2. clientInfo are used to get current user client info from $request

 ****for views****
-we have 2 sections
+We have 2 sections
 @section('content') put html dom node here
 @section('script') put this page javascript code here